lorainelab/integrated-genome-browser/README.txt

 The output is easier to read if you run it from the command line.

-Note that the following commands make use of the preferences file in igb/src/igb_prefs.xml.
-If you have your own preferences file(s), edit the commands below.
-(Most users do NOT need an igb_prefs.xml file with IGB 4.02 or higher.)

 Running with ant:

 Use the ant task 'run' to run the program from within ant.
 'ant run'

 Running from the command line.
-Sample command: java -Xmx512m -classpath igb_exe.jar com.affymetrix.igb.IGB -prefs igb/src/igb_prefs.xml
+Sample command: java -Xmx512m -classpath igb_exe.jar com.affymetrix.igb.main.Main

 ----------------- RUNNING GENOVIZ TUTORIALS ------------------